Which eSignature standard should I use?

 • Email address

-• + Manual agent review (CH)
+• + Manual agent check (CH)

-Documents with legal form requirements
+Documents with legal formal requirements

-• Consumer credit contract
+• Consumer credit agreement

 • Entries with authorities